HewlettPackard/spire-k8s-operator/ROADMAP.md

 ## Recently Completed
 * PoC goal has been completed
-* Various Data Store Plugings
+* Support Data Store Pluging SQLite (sqlite3)
+    * Save Database in File
-    *
+    * Save Database in Memory

 ## Near-Term and Medium-Term
 * Spire Agent Support
+* Support Spire Server Data Store Pluging...
+    * MySQL
+    * Postgres

 ## Long-Term
 * Full customization of a SPIRE Server and Agent within the same trust domain.
-* The ability to communicate between the SPIRE Server and Agent with the SPIRE Agent operator
+* Establish communication between a SPIRE Server and Agent by viewing SVIDs

 ### Initial Proof of Concept (PoC)

 - **Status**: Completed
-- **Goal**: Create a customized Spire Server using a Kubernetes Operator
+- **Goal**: The goal of this PoC aims to develop and test a Kubernetes operator and CRDs for deploying the SPIRE server in Kubernetes environments.
+The operator will include automation for common tasks such as installing, configuring, as well as making sure the SPIRE Server is up and running by running health checks.